 It forms a deployment unit.
 When an application starts, only the assemblies that the application initially calls must be present.
 Other assemblies, such as localization resources or assemblies containing utility classes, can be retrieved on demand.
 This allows applications to be kept simple and thin when first downloaded.
 For more information about deploying assemblies, see Deploying Applications.

 It is the unit at which side-by-side execution is supported.
 For more information about running multiple versions of an assembly, see Assemblies and Side-by-Side Execution.

 Assemblies can be static or dynamic.
 Static assemblies can include .NET Framework types (interfaces and classes), as well as resources for the assembly (bitmaps, JPEG files, resource files, and so on).
 Static assemblies are stored on disk in portable executable (PE) files.
 You can also use the .NET Framework to create dynamic assemblies, which are run directly from memory and are not saved to disk before execution.
 You can save dynamic assemblies to disk after they have executed.

 There are several ways to create assemblies.
 You can use development tools, such as Visual Studio, that you have used in the past to create .dll or .exe files.
-You can use tools provided in the Windows Software Development Kit (SDK) to create assemblies with modules created in other development environments.
+You can use tools provided in the Windows SDK to create assemblies with modules created in other development environments.
 You can also use common language runtime APIs, such as System.Reflection.Emit, to create dynamic assemblies.

 |Assembly Contents||Describes the elements that make up an assembly.|